learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 #### Variable Scope

 Variables in JavaScript exist within a particular **scope**.
-For example, if a variable is defined in a function &mdash; whether it's defined as a parameter or inside the body of the function &mdash; it can only be accessed inside that function.
+For example, if a variable is defined in a function — whether it's defined as a parameter or inside the body of the function — it can only be accessed inside that function.

 Variables can also be declared in the _global scope_, i.e., outside of any